aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

             loss_rate: 42.0
           id: 4
         # This will not be rendered on devices without MPLS
-        - application_profile: MPLS-ONLY # (7)!
+        - application_profile: MPLS-ONLY # (8)!
           path_groups:
             - names: [MPLS]
               preference: preferred
           id: 5
 ```

-1. Assign the `PROD-AVT-POLICY` to the `PROD` VRF.
+1. Assign the `PROD-AVT-POLICY` to the `PROD` VRF, multiple VRFs can use the same policy.
+2. The `default` VRF will use the AVD auto-generated `DEFAULT-POLICY` as no policy is set.
-2. Define the `PROD-AVT-POLICY`,
+3. Define the `PROD-AVT-POLICY`,
-3. `default_virtual_topology` is used to configure the default match in the policy
+4. `default_virtual_topology` is used to configure the default match in the policy.
-4. Rendered configuration
-5. Rendered configuration
-6. Rendered configuration
-7. Rendered configuration
+    In this case, default traffic will use INET path-group first and MPLS as backup.
+5. This list element configures the policy to apply to traffic the `VOICE` application profile.
+   This block of configuration will configure the Load Balance policy, the match statement in the policy (in `router path-selection` for AutoVPN or `router adaptive-virtual-topology` for CV-Pathfinder) and for CV-Pathfinder, the AVT profile.
+   The application profile must be defined under `application_classification.application_profiles`.
+   The Load Balance policy will favor direct path over multihop path (`lowest_hop_count`).
+   MPLS is prefered over the INET path-group.
+6. The contraints are applied on the load-balance policy.
+If the delay, jitter or loss rate of a given path-selection path
+   exceeds the defined criteria, the path is avoided and the remaining ECMP paths are used or the next path in line meeting
+   the constraints is used.
+7. The `id` is used as the AVT profile ID in the configuration.
+8. The `MPLS-ONLY` application profile won't be rendered on devices not having this path-group.

 ### LAN Designs

-!!! note
+!!! danger "VRF default routing"

-    An important design point to keep in mind is that the current CV Pathfinder and AutoVPN
-    solutions require the Dps1 interface to be in VRF default.
+    An important design point to keep in mind is that the current CV Pathfinder and AutoVPN solutions require the Dps1 interface to be in VRF default.
-    This implies that all the WAN interfaces also live in VRF default.
-    And the LAN interfaces also have subnets in the default VRF.
+    This implies that all the WAN interfaces live in default VRF and the LAN interfaces also have subnets in the default VRF.
-    All of this means VRF default routing must be handled with care.

 !!! warning